QubesOS/qubes-doc/developers/services/dvm-impl.md

 6.  when `qubes_used_mem` key appears, the domain memory is reduced to this amount, to make the savefile smaller.
 7. APPVM private image is detached
 8.  the domain is saved via *xl save*
-9.  the COW file volatile.img (cow for for root fs and swap) is packed to `saved_cows.tar` archive
+9.  the COW file volatile.img (cow for root fs and swap) is packed to `saved_cows.tar` archive

 *qubes\_prepare\_saved\_domain.sh* script is somehow lowlevel.
 It is usually called by *qvm-create-default-dvm* script, that takes care of creating a special AppVM (named template\_name-dvm) to be passed to *qubes\_prepare\_saved\_domain.sh*, as well as copying the savefile to /dev/shm (the latter action is not done if the `/var/lib/qubes/dvmdata/dont_use_shm` file exists).